marcus-a38/CV-Quiz-Grader/README.md

 from the previous step to match the edges of the image/window to the edges of the document/quiz.

-2. The second step is an image binarization using Otsu's method, which thresholds/normalizes the quiz.
+2. The second step is image binarization using Otsu's method, which thresholds/normalizes the quiz.

 #### &ensp; Example